-This month’s faculty spotlight is on Dr. Laura Balangue, Medical Clinical Curriculum Specialist and Medical Clinical Instructor for MTI College in Sacramento.
-Dr. Balangue will celebrate her 11th anniversary with MTI this August.
+This month’s faculty spotlight is on Dr. Laura Balangue, Medical Clinical Curriculum Specialist and Medical Clinical Instructor for Campus, formerly known as MTI College, in Sacramento.
+Dr. Balangue will celebrate her 11th anniversary with Campus this August.
 Previously she was a director of online education, was in charge of numerous certificate programs and was a director at her church teaching adult learners.
 Her own educational background consists of 10 years of schooling, eventually graduating as a Doctor of Medicine from Far Eastern University in the Philippines in 1987.
 She is also certified to teach.
-This diligent work ethic does not go unnoticed; she won the Best Employee award at an urgent clinic and has received three Excellence Awards from MTI.
+This diligent work ethic does not go unnoticed; she won the Best Employee award at an urgent clinic and has received three Excellence Awards from Campus.

 Being part of the medical field was something Dr. Balangue knew she wanted to do from an early age, as most of her family members are in the medical field as well.
 Many of her sisters are nurses and doctors.
 One of her nieces is a surgeon, and another of her sisters is an optometrist.
 Much of her family came to the United States, and most also reside in California, although she has a sister in Hawaii.
 Growing up, Dr. Balangue and her siblings always saw medical textbooks around their house, so her interest started at a young age.
 Before she began teaching, she practiced as an OB-GYN.
 When asked what her proudest moment in her career was, she had an incredible story to share.
 “I was very proud when I operated a lot,” she began to explain.
 “I was on duty doing my shift.
 She was not my patient.
 I thought I was going to lose her; I did my best.
 She was bleeding a lot, it was a complicated pregnancy.”
 The patient survived this scary situation thanks to Dr. Balangue’s quick action and thorough skillset.
 What is even more heartwarming is that Dr. Balangue and this patient became good friends and are still friends to this day.
 This is a true example of being able to significantly touch peoples’ lives in a positive way by practicing in the medical field.